Datsenko-A/Datsenko/README.md

 # Datsenko
 Datsenko Anton (G11) repository

-\nThese all are just training tasks
+These all are just training tasks